Board: /sci/

 Before reading this i thought that a black hole was just made of something like atoms put side by side by forces stronger than the repulsions between different atoms's electrons, but following this idea the black hole should have a small but surely existent volume.

-So why does matter lose its spacial dimensions?
-Give me evidence of something existing without a cause.
 My mom is white German and my father is italian, but I look pretty much 100% Greek and people have thought I look Arab even though I'm theoretically half white half slightly less white.
 Did my mother cheat with a sandnigger???
 To make things even more confusing my older cousin looks fully white, and obviously she cannot have a different lineage?
 Any explanation on the meaning of this would be appreciated.
 How can it be that I look like I got all the Greek genes and she has all the white ones when I know it's supposed to be 50/50.
-ITT we expose lies of math

 >Gabriel's horn has infinite surface area but finite volume